CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - No real visibility of what’s deployed
 - Governance that happens after the problem

-So yes, automate setup—but that’s only part of it.
+So yes, automate setup, but that’s only part of it.

 The bigger question is:

-> How do you know what you’ve actually built… and whether it’s still right?
+> How do you know what you’ve actually built, and whether it’s still right?

 ---